taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 9

 Zoomed out, bird's eye view of the Gemini Station receiving platform.
 Hundreds of new students, mostly Orbiters, stream out of the shuttle with their luggage, some in small groups of friends.
+About 30 docking bay doors lining the receiving platform are labeled with the names and crests of various guilds.

 We zoom in on Min, carrying a large eSyrup-fabric pack on her back, stuffed to the brim.

 We see a sign: *"DOCKING BAY DOORS 0800 - 0820"*

-Min peers around the docking bay door and sees a small gathering of other Unassigned students.
-On a raised platform at the opposite end as the docking bay door, two older Orbiter teens wearing the shoulder guards of 3rd year trainees (Zalo and Jheri) stand looking over the group.
+Min peers around docking bay door 0813 and sees a small gathering of other Unassigned students.
+On a raised platform at the opposite end as the docking bay door, two older Orbiter teens wearing the guild crests that mark them as 3rd year trainees (Zalo and Jheri) stand looking over the group.
 The other Unassigned students are mostly Earther **GANGIES**, including the one that was in a fight with Rhee earlier; some Earther **NORMIES**; and 2 other BIOSILICA teens with mechapets, but neither are the BIOSILICA teen from earlier, and neither have a cuttlefish mechapet.

 Zalo: "Hello!
 Welcome!
 You must be..."
 He consults the a diagram of faces and text floating beside him.